Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Effective mass for skyrmions

-Recall that the coupling constants are given by the ratio of $g _ {\pm 1} ^i (0)$ to $\theta' _0 (0)$, it is easy to understand the physical meaning of the skyrmion mass: $\theta _0 '(0)$ characterizes the intrinsic degree of deformation, while $g _ {\pm 1} ^i (0)$ gives the agitation to the static skyrmion profile; so the competition of the two tendencies, i.e. one resists and the other favors change of the skyrmion profile, determines the dynamical skyrmion mass.
-The proportionality of the skyrmion mass on the square of $g _ {\pm 1} ^i (0)$ facilitates a interpretation of the skyrmion mass originating from the emission of magnons.
-However, it should be noted that, according to the coupling between the skyrmion motion and the magnons, the emission of magnons induced by the motion of skyrmions is only effective for $|m| = 1$, low energy magnons.
-Excitation of high energy magnons is extremely unlikely.
+Since the coupling constants are given by the ratio of $g _ {\pm 1} ^i (0)$ to $\theta' _0 (0)$, the physical meaning of the skyrmion mass is obvious: $\theta _0 '(0)$ characterizes the intrinsic degree of deformation, while $g _ {\pm 1} ^i (0)$ gives the agitation to the static skyrmion profile; so the competition of the two tendencies, i.e. one resists and the other favors change of the skyrmion profile, determines the mass $\mu$.
 The calculated mass spectrum is shown in Fig. \ref{mspectrum}, where we can see that the skyrmion mass is mainly determined by the $m = 1$ magnon continuum and the $m = -1$ localized state, while the $m = -1$ continuum contribution is negligible.